Twin Otter Floatplane Down Off California

 Key Takeaways:

-• A Viking Air 400 Series Twin Otter crashed 35 miles off the California coast, approximately one hour after takeoff from Santa Rosa.
+• A Viking Air 400 Series Twin Otter crashed about 35 miles off the coast of California approximately an hour after takeoff.

 See a mistake?
 Contact us.